e-dard/boris/README.md

  in terms of walking.

 #### NOTE
+---
-In order to use the Boris library, the machine the Python process is running on must have had its IP address registered to use the
-Barclays Cycle Hire availability feed with the TFL in its [Developer Area](http://www.tfl.gov.uk/businessandpartners/syndication/16492.aspx).
+In order to use the Boris library, the machine that the Python process is running on, must have had its IP address registered with the TFL in its [Developer Area](http://www.tfl.gov.uk/businessandpartners/syndication/16492.aspx).
+The IP must have requested access to the
+Barclays Cycle Hire availability feed.
+This process is pretty simple and you will usually just be emailed confirmation you have access.
+---

 ## Installation